frozenproof/stunning-octo-telegram/C_06_Docker+K8S/Docker/Docker Step by Step.md

 ## Example Dockerfile for **helloworld.jar**

-### Use an official OpenJDK runtime as a parent image
+### Use an official OpenJDK runtime as a parent image/ Warning: OpenJDK is deprecated
+### Switching to eclipse-temurin
-FROM openjdk:11-jre-slim
+FROM eclipse-temurin:21

 ### Set the working directory
 WORKDIR /app

 ### Copy the JAR file into the container
 COPY helloworld.jar app.jar
+COPY visitorpattern.jar app2.jar

 ### Command to run the JAR file
-ENTRYPOINT ["java", "-jar", "app.jar"]
+ENTRYPOINT ["java", "-jar", "app2.jar"]

 # Step 4: Telling the docker to build
 ```